-Electric System:
+Electric System

-Newark's electric system supplies electric power to approximately 12,700 residential, commercial and industrial customers.
+The City of Newark ("Newark") Electric Utility supplies electric power to approximately 12,800 residential, commercial and industrial customers.
+Newark is a participant in the Existing Facilities and the 2011 Facilities.
 Newark purchases wholesale electricity from DEMEC under a long-term, full requirements supply contract and distributes this power through its own distribution system.
-Newark's electric utility includes nine power substations and a distribution system with approximately 175 miles of lines.
+Newark's electric utility is fed by nine power substations, 60 circuit breakers, 29 power transformers and a distribution system consisting of approximately 175 miles of distribution lines.